dobrica996/test/citrussystems/README.txt

 To approve the comment you must first log in.
 Username: citrussystems
 Password: Mun*L3e32
-When logged in navigation there is a link Comments.
+When logged in, in navigation there is a link Comments.
 On that page you can approve the comments.